 North Star Geography is written from a Christian perspective and works super well for independent learners.
 There is very little prep needed for you, the parent.

 North Star Geography is for Middle Schoolers and High Schoolers and counts towards a high school credit.
 You can cover the material in a full school year, you can simplify the schedule and coursework to be the equivalent of a half credit too (so one semester).
 Or, you could take a more relaxed approach and do he course over a two-year period.
 The schedule options are available in the components provided.

-If you want a solid, thorough, yet still very customizable curriculum for your Geography needs – North Star Geography is what you need!
+If you want a solid, thorough, yet still very customizable curriculum for your high school geography needs, this book is what you need!